keithclark/atari-chunked-blits/README.md

 # Chunked Blits

-This is a _test_ project to investigate the feasbility of automatically breaking HOG blits into smaller chunks, allowing large objects to be drawn without interfearing with timer B ISRs.
+This is a _test_ project to investigate the feasibility of automatically breaking HOG blits into smaller chunks, allowing large objects to be drawn without interfering with timer B ISRs.

-The main use-case for this is games, where an artibary number of sprites need to be blitted to a buffer without blocking interrupt driven effects, such as rasters or setting the video counter mid-frame.
+The main use-case for this is games, where an arbitrary number of sprites need to be blitted to a buffer without blocking interrupt driven effects, such as rasters or setting the video counter mid-frame.

 The target machine is an 8MHz STe, but the technique should also work on 16MHz processors.